donomii/menu/README.md

 	ConfigDir   The config and data directory, usually "~/.umh" Cwd         The current operations directory, as stored in "~/.umh/cwd" Command     The command that is currently being run

+## ~/.menu.recall.text

+The recall file holds your custom commands.
+You can always find this file to edit by typing "Edit Recall Menu" into the Launcher, and then selecting the option that appears.

+The file format looks like this

+	Some text that you can search for | url://something that should happen

+e.g.